alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 considerably, and I ended up selling it for 450k NP, but that was still 64.2k NP / day of profit for very little work.

 As you might imagine, this caused a lot of upheavel in the economy.
 That book I sold for 450k NP is now selling for 200k NP, and the price will likely keep dropping.
-My guess is that prizes will end up somewhere around 150k NP, and if we include the daily reward in that, we get an estimate of
+My guess is that prizes will end up somewhere around 150k NP.
+If we assume the daily reward gives 25k NP per day, we get an estimate of

 $$
     25,000 + 150,000/7 \approx 46,400 NP/day
 $$

+## Aside: Item Inflation

-Neopets has an inflation problem.
-For various reasons, money doesn't leave the Neopets ecosystem as fast as it should.
+For various reasons, money doesn't leave the Neopets ecosystem as fast as it should, and some items are rarer than they should be.
 It's not a total disaster, but it is bad.
-There are some nice plots made by [u/UniquePaleontologist on Reddit](https://www.reddit.com/r/neopets/comments/16madug/lets_talk_about_inflation/) charting item prices going back to 2008, which is almost 15 years of data!
+There are some nice plots made by [u/UniquePaleontologist on Reddit](https://www.reddit.com/r/neopets/comments/16madug/lets_talk_about_inflation/) charting item prices going back to 2008, showing trends over 15 years of data!
 To quote the post,

 > my background is in biology and data science not economics but I do love my broken html pet simulator

 ![Chart of prices](/public/np-guide/inflation.webp)
 {: .centered }

-This is a plot of paintbrush prices over time.
-Prices are in log scale, paintbrush prices are the red curve, and a random basket of 1000 items is the gray curve.
+This chart is inspired by the [consumer price index](https://en.wikipedia.org/wiki/Consumer_price_index), and plots paintbrush prices over time.
+Paintbrush prices are the red curve, and a random basket of 1000 items is the gray curve.
+This is in log scale, with every increase of 1 corresponding to a 2.7x increase.

 We see that random items have trended down over time, but paintbrushes have gone crazy.
-Looking from 2014 to 2023, paintbrush prices have increased by 7.4x, corresponding to almost a 25% year-over-year increase.
+Looking from 2014 to 2023, paintbrush prices have increased by around 7.4x.
+This is almost a 25% year-over-year increase.

-The weekly reward is the thing that makes daily quests so appealing..
-Wjem TNT launched the weekly pool, they aimed SUPER HIGH on the item pool.
-The weekly reward I had when they launched was a book that had market price of 40 million.

-Or rather, I should say it used to be 40 million, by the time I got it they were selling for only around 400k.
-This is TNT's direct shot against item inflation.
-A large set of items are expensive because of scarcity rather than demand.
-Not that there's zero demand, just that the demand is small but  supply is even smaller.

-It's unclear where exactly the prices of weekly reawrd items will land, but right now I'd estimate it averages as about 50k-100k NP per day averaged over the entire item pool if you get to the weekly reward every day.
+The common interpretation of the weekly quests is that TNT is firing a direct shot against item inflation, by picking a few desirable items and punching up their supply.
+You could interpret this as TNT listening to their userbase and making items more accessible, or you could view it as TNT desperately trying to get users interested in playing again.
+The two are not mutually exclusive!

+My interpretation is closer to the latter.
+The way weekly quests are implemented feels straight out of a gacha game.
+You have to play every day, you do minor tasks that each feel like they don't take time but add up to real time in total, and the quests direct you to play Flash games and customize your pet.
+Flash games were what sucked many early 2000s kids in, and pet customization is a major driver of real-money revenue for Neopets.
+It really feels like weekly quests were designed to maximize retention.
+I've already been tricked into playing a Flash game for only the quest, then playing it again to try to beat my score.

+Still, if they are going to pander to me with good items, then I will take the good items.
+I never said these gacha-style techniques didn't work.

 # Food Club

-We move to the exact oposite of Daily Quests.
-Daily Quersts were created right now, to directly combat inflation, via a daily system straight out of a mobile gaming playbook to increase retention.
+We now move to the exact oposite of Daily Quests.
+Daily Quests were created incredibly recently, with a partial goal of fighting item inflation, smartly using techniques straight out of a mobile gaming playbook.

-Food Club is a dumb system made 20 years made 20 years ago, with no long term planning, and is now the major source of inflation on its own.
+Food Club is a dumb system, made 20 years ago with no long term planning, and is a major reason item inflation exists.

-I'm getting ahead of myself.
-How does this work?

-Think of food club as like horse racing. it's like horse racing.
-There are 5 arenas, where 4 pirates compete in each for who can eat the most food.
-There is some hidden formula defining win rate that I'm sure you could derive from data if you wanted to, but, in general, you can assume the odds for a pirate corresponds to its win probabilitiy.
+Think of Food Club as like betting on horse racing.
+No, scratch that, it's literally betting on horse racing.
+Except the horses are pirates and the race is competitive eating.
+There are 5 arenas, each with 4 pirates that compete for who can eat the most food.
+You can make 10 bets a day, and earn Neopoints if your bets are correct.

+There is some hidden formula defining win rate that I'm sure someone has derived from data, but, in general, Neopets displays the odds for each pirate and you can assume the odds for a pirate match its win probabilitiy.
-A 4:1 pirate will have a win rate of about 25% and on average, betting on them will neither win nor lose Neopoints.
+A 4:1 pirate will have a win rate of about 25%, and betting on them is zero expected value.

 However, Neopets does something weird.
-The payout for a Pirate is always rounded to the nearest integer, cannot go lower than 2:1, and cannot go higher to 13:1.
-So, suppose you have an arena like this:
+Pirate odds are always rounded to the nearest integer, cannot go lower than 2:1, and cannot go higher to 13:1.
+We can use this to our advantage.

+Suppose we have an arena like this:

 2:1
-8:1
-10:1
+6:1
 13:1

-We know that (math goes here).
-The end result is that, the 2:1 pirate has win probability much higher than 50%.
+13:1

+This is a real arena from today's Food Club, at time of writing.
+Let's figure out the 2:1 pirate's win probability.
+We know the 6:1 pirate wins around 1/6 of the time, and the two 13:1 pirates win around 1/13 of the time.
+(Possibly less, but let's be generous.)
+The 2:1 pirate wins in all other outcomes, so their win probabilitiy should be around

+$$
+1 - \frac{1}{6} - \frac{1}{13} - \frac{1}{13} = 67.9\%
+$$

+The true payout for this pirate should be around 1.47:1, but thanks to rounding, it's 2:1 instead, and betting on this pirate should give an expected profit of 36%.

-Food club allows you to make 10 bets, and strategy corresponds to identifying these positive expected value pirates, and exploiting them as much as possible.
-There are varied strategies for how to do this, but typical strategies average a 70%-90% profit on average.
-If you don't want to learn strategy, there are plenty of "Food Club influencers" who publicly post their bets each day, and you can just copy one of them.
+Food Club strategy is based on identifying the positive expected value pirates and exploiting them as much as possible.
+Finding them is easy (you just do the math above for each arena), but deciding how risky you want to play it is where strategy comes in.
+If you don't want to learn strategy, there are plenty of "Food Club influencers" who publicly post their bets each day on Reddit or Discord, and you can just copy one of them.
+Generally you can expect an average profit of 70%-90% of what you bet each day.

-The maximum bet size you can make is 50, pluse 2 for every day your account has been on Neopets.
-Who knows why they picked this?Now, suppoose that many accounts on Neopets are over 15 years old, such that people can regularly make 10k+ sized bets.
-At 10 bets per day, this gets you to 40k-90k of profit a day.
+The maximum bet size you can make is 50 plus 2 for every day your account has been on Neopets.

-This is a pretty insane amount of money, because it's pure NP.
-It's not driven by the market price of items.
-It's just, money flowing into the economy.
+Let's suppose you successfully recover your account that's 15 years old.
+Then you can bet 11,000 NP per bet.
+With 10 bets per day and an 80% profit, you'll net

+$$
+10 \frac{bets}{day} * \frac{11,000 NP}{bet} * 0.8 = 88,000 NP/day
+$$

-It's also incredibly easy to automate. u/neo_truths is a grey had hacker who has access to Neopets source code, and oaccsionally does deep dives into Neopets database logs.
-They've disclosed that there is a Food Club botter,.
+This is a *lot*.
+Who knows why TNT decided to make bet size dependent on account age, but it creates a real divide between users who recover their old account and users who give up and start fresh.
+It's also incredibly easy to automate. u/neo_truths is a grey had hacker who has access to Neopets source code and database logs, and occasionally discloses deep dives into Neopets database logs.
+They've revealed that based on IP logs, it's very likely there is a Food Club botter.
-Using one of the (many) Neopets data breaches, they've built a bot net of several thousand Neopets users, using old abandoned accounts, then had them all play Food Club.
+Using one of the (many) Neopets data breaches, this botter has built a bot net of several thousand abandoned accounts, and had them all play Food Club, pumping extra millions into the economy each day.
+It's pretty likely that this is why item inflation has risen so much recently.

-It's a real problem, but I'm not sure TNT has an easy way pout of it.
-Food Club is basically the recommended NP making tool for anyone who comes back to the site, and
-I think there'd be riots if they got rid of it.
-For now, go bet on those pirates.
+It's a real problem, but I'm not sure TNT has an easy way out.
+Food Club is *the* recommended NP making tool for anyone who comes back to the site, and I think there'd be riots if they got rid of it.
+They might revamp Food Club, but for now, go bet on those pirates.

+SPLASH IMAGE

 # Trudy's Surprise